ACME-Climate/acme_processflow/source/installation.rst

 .. _NCL: https://www.ncl.ucar.edu/ (only required if running AMWG)
 .. _APACHE: https://www.digitalocean.com/community/tutorials/how-to-configure-the-apache-web-server-on-an-ubuntu-or-debian-vps (only required if hosting images)

-Once these are setup, the installation for the acme_workflow is straightforward.
+Once these are setup, the installation for the processflow is straightforward.
+If you're running on acme1, aims4, or Edison you shouldnt have to setup any of these services as they should all be running.
+If you're running and already have your data local, you dont need globus.

 Note:
 _____